agat46/plantuml/README.md

 ## How to use theme
 There are a few ways you can use these themes:

 1. You can clone this repo, or you could download the theme file from the repo.
-By default, a theme file is named foo.puml where foo is the name of the theme.
+Remeber about the same structure in the files.
 To invoke a local theme, you have to use the following directive:
 ```
 !theme d-white from /themes